 You can also get permanent residence if you’ve lived in the UK for a continuous period of 5 years:

-- as the extended family member of an EEA national and you’ve held a valid EEA family permit or residence card throughout
+- as the extended family member of an EEA national and you’ve held a valid EEA family permit and a residence card throughout

 - first as the family member of an EEA national and then with a retained right of residence

-- as the family member of the relevant British citizen, if you entered the UK under the ‘Surinder Singh’ route
+- as the family member of a British citizen, if you entered the UK under the EU law after living in an EEA country (‘Surinder Singh’ route)